-If you work in a maritime job in Oregon, you are entitled to a safe workplace even in the midst of a dangerous job.
-While some accidents on ships, at sea, and in harbor areas are not preventable, others could have been avoided with best practices, the responsibility of employers.
+If you work in a maritime job in Oregon, you are entitled to a safe workplace even amid a dangerous job.
 If you are facing a debilitating injury because of an accident on the job, there are federal laws in place to ensure you get adequate compensation.
-There are also professional and experienced lawyers who have studied and worked in maritime law, ready to help you make your case.
+There are also professional and experienced Oregon maritime lawyers who can help you recover damages.

 Oregon’s Important Ports

 Many ships set sail from the coast of Oregon, setting out to fish and crab, to send containers overseas, or to take tourists out for travel and recreation.
 Among the state’s ports, two are most vital to the maritime industry.

 Get Matched with a Leading Maritime Attorney in Your Area